- September 06, 2022

 The third of four sequential final project courses for 3ADP, the goal of this class is to enhance the student's professional communication skills with a particular focus on resumés, networking, and giving presentations.
 As in all final project courses, the student will hone client/artist relationships by practicing the art of presentation and behavioral skills, and will develop consistent identity, resumé, reel packaging and stationary systems.

 The last of four sequential final project-based courses for 3ADP, the goals of this class are to synthesize outcomes from the previous final project courses to create their final version of a professionally marketable reel and to finalize preparations for job applications.
 The course also covers such pertinent topics as labour law, creating a professional website, and marketing oneself to prospective employers.
 Throughout this course students will engage with an industry partner to create a marketable version of a professional reel that meets their needs.

 This Centre for Entertainment Arts (CEA) program focuses on 3D Animation and 3D Modelling and its various departmental specializations, such as 3D animation (character and creature), rigging, 3D modelling & sculpting, and texturing/surfacing.

 Foundation in Entertainment Arts

-This Centre for Entertainment Arts (CEA) certificate program prepares you for advanced studies in animation, visual effects, or game design.
+This Centre for Entertainment Arts (CEA) certificate program prepares you for advanced studies in animation, modelling, visual effects, or game development.

 Digital Design Diploma